Mercedes W12: Opening rounds

 At the Portuguese Grand Prix, Valtteri Bottas qualified on pole ahead of Hamilton.
-Bottas kept the lead of the race onto turn 1, Later both Hamilton and Verstappen overtook Bottas, Hamilton maintained the lead to win the race over 29 seconds ahead of Verstappen.
-Hamilton achieved his 100th pole position at the Spanish Grand Prix, at the start of the race, Verstappen took the lead from him onto turn 1.
-Verstappen's first pit stop was slower and Red Bull decided to stay on a one-stop strategy.
-On lap 59, Hamilton got past Verstappen for the lead and went onto win the Spanish Grand Prix.
-In the Monaco Grand Prix, Hamilton experienced the worst qualifying session since the 2018 German Grand Prix because of a tyre temperature issue, only managed to qualify seventh position.
-Issues continued into race day, and he couldn't get past anyone.
-But made a late pit stop to set a fastest lap and finished the race seventh, while Bottas retired when the team was unable to remove a wheel during a routine pitstop.
-At the Azerbaijan Grand Prix, Hamilton qualified second ahead of third-placed Verstappen, while Bottas qualified in 10th place, after a red flag prevented him and other drivers from setting a second flying lap in the third and final session, but both drivers failed to finish in the points since the 2012 United States Grand Prix.
+Bottas kept the lead of the race onto turn 1; both Hamilton and Verstappen overtook him later in the race.
+Hamilton maintained the lead to win the race over 29 seconds ahead of Verstappen.
+Hamilton achieved his 100th pole position at the Spanish Grand Prix.
+Verstappen took the lead from Hamilton onto turn 1, though Verstappen's first pit stop was slower with Red Bull staying on a one-stop strategy.
+On lap 59, Hamilton passed Verstappen for the lead and went on to win the race.
+In the Monaco Grand Prix, Hamilton experienced his worst qualifying session since the 2018 German Grand Prix because of a tyre temperature issue, only managed to qualify in seventh.
+Issues continued into race day, and he was unable to make any overtakes.
+However, Hamilton made a late pit stop to set a fastest lap and finished the race seventh, while Bottas retired when the team was unable to remove a wheel during a routine pitstop.
+At the Azerbaijan Grand Prix, Hamilton qualified second ahead of third-placed Verstappen (who would later experience a race-ending puncture while leading), while Bottas qualified in 10th place, after a red flag prevented him and other drivers from setting a second flying lap in the third and final session.
+After Verstappen's retirement, which would bring out the second red flag and the second start of the session, Hamilton locked up going into turn 1, having selected the wrong brake mode; he went into the runoff.
+While Hamilton and Bottas managed to finish the race, both of them failed to finish in the points since the 2012 United States Grand Prix.
 At the French Grand Prix, Hamilton qualified behind Verstappen for the race.
-In the opening lap, Hamilton took the lead as Verstappen made a mistake, Hamilton made his first pit stop on lap 19, one lap later than Verstappen.
-In doing so, Hamilton lost the lead to Verstappen, because of Verstappen's undercut performed with those newer tyres.
+In the opening lap, Hamilton took the lead as Verstappen made a mistake.
+Hamilton made his first pit stop on lap 19, one lap later than Verstappen.
+In doing so, Hamilton lost the lead to Verstappen due to the Red Bull driver's undercut performed with his newer tyres.
 On lap 32, Verstappen pitted for the second time, but Mercedes decided to keep Hamilton out in a one-stop strategy.
 With five laps remaining, Verstappen took the lead and went onto win the race just 3 seconds ahead of Hamilton, while Bottas finished 4th after being passed by Perez.